Kesar098/Higher-Dimensional-Steiner-Tree-Algorithm/README.md

 The first run with a new N, D or tol will be slower than any subsequent runs.
 Changing the position of Input terminals does not affect the running time of the algorithm.

-Plotting only works for terminal sets of dimension 2 and 3.
+Plotting uses the python version of plotly and only works for terminal sets of dimension 2 and 3.

       plot = [true | false]

-The figures folder contains example plots for Tetrahedron, Octahedron, Cube, Icosahedron terminal sets.